 Carplay is an Apple system that allows you to connect your iPhone to your vehicle.
 Once connected, CarPlay will allow you to use a range of apps, allowing you to make calls, text, listen to music, get directions, and more without having to touch your phone.

-Wireless CarPlay, on the other hand, is the ability to connect to your Apple CarPlay system without having to use the conventual lighting cable.
+Wireless CarPlay, on the other hand, is the ability to connect to your system without having to use the conventual CarPlay lighting cable.
 This way, you can hop into your vehicle and drive off while your phone automatically connects and wireless CarPlay is launched for you.

 To get wireless carplay, you’ll have three main options, which include:

 Deciding which method to use will entirely depend on which car model you have and your budget, along with the hassle you are willing to go through to make it CarPlay wireless.

 Before we dive into how to make it possible, we want to discuss whether wireless Carplay is the right option for you.

 Wireless carplay can be a pain and a hassle to set up, so we’ve outlined the pros and cons of the technology.